What does the voluntary sector mean?

 It’s challenging to define what the voluntary sector is or indeed to decide what to call it

-- The term ‘voluntary sector’ is not widely understood, and neither are alternatives such as ‘third sector’ or more recently ‘social sector’.
-This is largely because of its huge diversity and the increasing blurred boundaries between the public, private and voluntary sectors.
+- The term ‘voluntary sector’ is not widely understood, and neither are alternatives such as ‘third sector’ or ‘social sector’.
+This is largely because of the sector’s huge diversity and the increasing blurred boundaries between the public, private and voluntary sectors.
 For example, public sector bodies now commission private companies and voluntary organisations to deliver services traditionally provided directly by central or local government.

 - The general public is probably more familiar with the term charity sector, but it only includes registered charities and fails to capture any other organisational form.